If you are an entrepreneur, opening a business account should be at the top of your to-do list.

 Best for accessing medium to long-term loans for small businesses

-If you plan to take a medium to long-term loan for your business, SunTrust bank is the place to go.
+If you plan to take a medium or long-term loan for your business, SunTrust bank is the place to go.
 Like in any traditional bank, you will have to prove that your business is financially sound to qualify for a loan.
 That said, small business loans at SunTrust are quite accessible as long as you have valuable collateral.

 - Easy small business loans with friendly repayment terms.